 Size

-The default size of React is about 100 Kb, Vue.js is around 80 Kb.
-This might not seem like the most important factor at first, but the heavier the JS code is, the slower the end app performance will be.
+The default size of React is about 100 KB, and Vue.js is around 85 KB.
+This might not seem like the most important factor at first, but the heavier the JS code, the slower the end app performance will be.
 Vue.js, being a smaller library, provides faster performance and overall better efficiency.

 Another factor in Vue’s favor is that lots of additional features are available on the default version.
-It means these plugins are available in the 80 KB; there’s no need to install that many additional libraries.
+It means that these plugins are available in 85 KB; there’s no need to install that many additional libraries.

 Community

 Communities are often considered an additional factor when it comes to choosing a framework or language.
-However, now tools get a lot more independent, and users become the key drivers of technology’s development.
-This definitely is the case with Vue.js, and to a lesser extent, with React.
+However, tools are now getting much more independent, and users are becoming the key drivers of technology’s development.
+This definitely is the case with Vue.js and, to a lesser extent, with React.

 React is developed and supported by Facebook, and this dependency on a corporation has both positive and negative implications.
 Some developers don’t like depending on companies with a shady reputation (and Facebook has had a fair share of missteps), fearing that corporations don’t have users’ best interests in mind.